RafaTorices/Joomla4/Readme.md

 6. Use `http://localhost:8080/administrator` as the admin URL

 ## Configuration
-You can change the MySQL root password and the Joomla database name, user, and password by editing the `docker-compose.yml` file.
+You can change the MySQL root password and the Joomla database name, user, and password by editing the `compose.yml` file.

+## Notes

+- The MySQL data is persisted in the `joomladb` volume docker.
+- The Joomla data is persisted in the `./joomla` directory.
+(You must create it before running `docker-compose up -d`)

+## Contributing
+Contributions are welcome.
+Just open an issue or a pull request.

 ## Author